protocol/web3-dev-team/proposals/ipfs-blog-enhancements.md

 #### Background &amp; intent
 _Describe the desired state of the world after this project?
 Why does that matter?_

-Prospective and current IPFS and w3dt developers have a “one-stop shop” for up-to-date IPFS info that can be easily filtered and searched to meet the specific needs of a wide variety of audiences (technical users, newcomers, press, etc) as well as to optimize cross-item discovery, metrics collection, and inbound SEO.
-Primary content focus is on our (already frequently updated) blog posts, but includes a mix of other relevant content in a manner that surfaces relevant info without creating an ongoing maintenance/updating burden on our core team.
+Prospective and current IPFS and w3dt developers have a “one-stop shop” for up-to-date IPFS info that can be easily filtered and searched to meet the specific needs of a wide variety of audiences (technical users, newcomers, etc) as well as to optimize cross-item discovery, metrics collection, and inbound SEO.
+Primary content focus is on our (already frequently updated) blog posts, but includes a mix of other relevant content in a manner that surfaces relevant info without creating an ongoing maintenance burden on our core team.
 This front-end presentation is matched on the back end by a Markdown-driven content rendering engine that significantly reduces friction for post authors/editors, as well as a content submission form accessible by the public and easily managed by administrators.

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_

-✓ Our blog is a valuable source of content for prospective and current devs ✓ Those audiences would also benefit from single-source access to other IPFS-related content: news stories, release notes, tutorials, videos, academic papers, event listings, etc
+✓ Our blog is a valuable source of content for prospective and current devs

+✓ Those audiences would also benefit from single-source access to other IPFS-related content: news stories, release notes, tutorials, videos, academic papers, event listings, etc

-✓ Not having search or tagging on blog posts is a missed opportunity, both for our readers and for our metrics collection ✓ We can use readership metrics to better understand our audience and PMF in general ✓ Labbers would significantly benefit from an easier post-authorship process and smoother deployments
+✓ Not having search or tagging on blog posts is a missed opportunity, both for our readers and for our metrics collection

+✓ We can use readership metrics to better understand our audience and PMF in general

+✓ Labbers would significantly benefit from an easier post-authorship process and smoother deployments

 #### User workflow example